ryanchanwk/NewsScorer/readme.md

 # NewsScorer

-## Simple News parser and sentiment analyser with Django + Redis + Celery + TF + Huggingface NLP model
+## Simple News parser and sentiment analyser with Django + Redis + Celery + Tensorflow + Huggingface NLP model

 ### Introduction
-This django system can parse news websites, including Finviz, Reuters and WSF, and store data into PostgresDB.
+This django system can parse news websites, including Finviz, Reuters and WSJ, and store data into PostgresDB.

 These data then passed to NLP model (cardiffnlp/twitter-roberta-base-sentiment) with customized model weight (nlp_package) to obtain sentiment score (0: negative, 1:neutral, 2:positive)